candaceng/storm-data-analysis/README.md

 #### **Data**

+You can download the data set used in this analysis [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2)

 There is some documentation of the database available.
 Here you will find how some of the variables are constructed/defined.

 - National Weather Service [Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)